mysteriumnetwork/winter-is-coming/quests/Talk_to_Zombies.md

 ### Bonus points for (only when requirements fulfilled)
 - Parallelism problem - unlimited Clients can play simultaneous games at once
-- Concurrency problem - several Clients can join same game, first good shoot wins
+- Concurrency problem - several Clients can join same game, first good shot wins
 - Cross-platform problem - your friends are able to host a Server on their personal machines
 - Peer-to-peer problem - you can connect to your friend's server and play from your home
 - Critical thinking - pick a solution/library for bidirectional Communication Channel so that it fits game requirements.
 Or implement any creative solution for messaging